kadavilrahul/useful_commands/powershell_commands.md

 notepad $PROFILE
 ```

- - Add following line
+ - Add following line.
+Modify as required.

 function function-name {
     ssh user@IP
 }

- - Run this command or it will be run at powershell startup
-. $PROFILE

  - Call function to run the command like
 function-name

+ - Run this command to run the script and loads any functions, aliases, or variables defined in the profile into the current PowerShell session
+. $PROFILE
 ---------------------------------------------------------------